anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 - Residual analysis

-These allow graceful degradation when:

-- Errors are random

-- Geometry is reasonable
+When measurement errors are largely random and satellite geometry is favourable, these techniques allow the receiver to reject inconsistent observations and produce a stable position estimate.
+Performance degrades gradually rather than suddenly.

-However, GNSS fails catastrophically when:
+However, GNSS fails catastrophically when the underlying assumptions of the estimation process are no longer valid:

-- Biases dominate
+- Environmental biases dominate the measurements

-- Geometry is poor
+- Satellite Geometry is poor

+- Multipath affects many measurements simultaneously

-- Incorrect assumptions go undetected
+- Jamming or spoofing goes undetected

+Unlike random noise, systematic biases do not average out.
+Instead, they shift many measurements in the same direction.
+The receiver may therefore compute a position that appears internally consistent while being significantly wrong.
 This explains why:

-- GNSS errors can jump suddenly
+- Position errors can increase suddenly

 - "Last known good fix" can be misleading

-- Confidence estimates are as important as position estimates
+- A strong signal does not necessarily indicate an accurate position

 ## The Engineering Takeaway

-GNSS success requires **simultaneous alignment** of:
+GNSS succeeds only when several conditions are **satisfied simultaneously**:

-- Accurate time
+- Accurate timing

 - Favourable geometry